carbonetes/kubectl-carbonetes-scan/README.md

     kubectl carbonetes-scan [flags]

 Flags:
-  -g, --get-all-images      : List all the unique images inside your cluster
+  -A, --all-namespaces      : List all the unique images on all namespaces

   -h, --help                : help for kubectl-carbonetes-scan